 The Affordable Care Act (ACA) gave states the option to expand eligibility for beneficiaries to enroll in their Medicaid program.
 California chose to expand eligibility for Medi-Cal.
 Beneficiaries enrolled in Medi-Cal as a result of the ACA Optional Expansion are assigned specific aid codes (i.e., ACA Aid Codes).
 Counties are required to provide Specialty Mental Health Services to Medi-Cal beneficiaries enrolled in ACA Aid Codes.
-The state reimburses counties 100 percent of the non-federal share of the total approved amount for specialty mental health services provided to beneficiaries enrolled in ACA aid codes.7 Services provided to beneficiaries enrolled in ACA aid codes do not need a modifier to be reimbursed 100 percent of the non-federal share.
+The state reimburses counties 100 percent of the non-federal share of the total approved amount for Specialty Mental Health Services provided to beneficiaries enrolled in ACA aid codes do not need a modifier to be reimbursed 100 percent of the non-federal share.